UoA-Discords/LDAB/README.md

 _**L**inked **D**iscord **A**dministrative **B**ot_

-LDAB uses a global, third-party banlist to detect banned users in other servers and act accordingly.
+LDAB uses a global, third-party banlist to detect blacklisted users in other servers and act accordingly.

 ## Limitations